bbauska/meta-react-basics/README.md

   width="80%" />
 </p>

-Step 1
+<p>Step 1<br>
-In this ungraded lab, your goal was to read through the existing code of the App.js file, and update the second button so that it's running the toggle2 function on a click to the second button.
+In this ungraded lab, your goal was to read through the existing code of the App.js file, and update the second button so that it's running the toggle2 function on a click to the second button.</p>

 ```
 1.  import React from "react";